New ‘social housing’ developer becomes official, but when will it be funded?

 After 57% of voters approved the measure in the Feb.
 14 special election, the city is now on the hook to provide startup funds for the first 18 months of the operation of the new Seattle Social Housing Developer, a public development authority that will build, acquire and maintain a form of mixed-income housing called “social housing.”

-Seattle City Councilmember Tammy Morales’s office, which is leading the agency’s implementation for the City Council, hopes the mayor includes the estimated $750,000 needed to start operations in an upcoming supplemental budget.
+Seattle City Councilmember Tammy Morales’ office, which is leading the agency’s implementation for the City Council, hopes the mayor includes the estimated $750,000 needed to start operations in an upcoming supplemental budget.

 Harrell’s office, though, said that the supplemental budget can’t include new expenditures over $20,000 and that means November might be the earliest the money can be allocated.
 Spokesperson Jamie Housen cited the City Charter, which says that if a passed ordinance requires city funding that isn’t included in the current budget, then the city can’t allocate money to it until after the “next succeeding budget shall take effect.”